intel/openvino-drl-training-demo/README.md

 idea can be applied for RL problems which leverage pre-trained autoencoders for state-space reduction.

 ## Reproducing this Repo
+This repository was validated using Python 3.8 on Ubuntu 20.04 & Mac OS Catalina 10.15.17
 ### Installing Pre-Requisite Software

 Step 1: Git clone this library